Update: This story has been changed to reflect additional interviews with ophthalmologists.

 Apple offers a “night shift” setting on its phones, which allow users to blot out the blue and filter their screens through a sunset hue.
 Aftermarket products designed to control the influx of blue light into our irises are also available, including desktop screen protectors.
 There are even blue light-filtering sunglasses marketed specifically to gamers.
 But as the damage done by blue light becomes clearer—just as our vision is getting blurrier—consumers may demand bigger changes.

 Going forward, Karunarathne plans to stay in data-collection mode.
 “This is a new trend of looking at our devices,” he says.
 “It will take some time to see if and how much damage these devices can cause over time.
 When this new generation gets older, the question is, by that time, is the damage done?”
-But now that he appears to have identified a biochemical pathway for blue light damage, he’s also looking for new interventions.
+But now that he appears to have identified a potential biochemical pathway for blue light damage, he’s also looking for new interventions.
 “Who knows.
 One day we might be able to develop eye drops, that if you know you are going to be exposed to intense light, you could use some of those… to reduce damage.”